gregabbott/glon/README.md

     - glon.to_js has a "parse_types" option.
     - Set it to false to keep all values as strings.
     - Set it to true to convert values to types they match.
-    - Some output target formats don't support some value types.
+    - Some output target formats don't support some data types.
-    - glon.to_js converts any unsupported types back to strings.
+    - The software converts unsupported data types to strings.
+    - For example, the to_json option converts dates to strings.
   - Supported Types:
     - Numbers:
       - Positive: 1024